from University Of Technology Sydney

 He has also chaired a financial services practice (Market Timing Pty Ltd, 1999-2015) a wholesale funds manager (CCML, 1999-2012), a racing code (GRNSW, 2003-2011), a sporting complex (Wentworth Park Trust, 2013-2015) and a NSW Cabinet policy advisory committee (Coal Exploration Steering Group, 2014-15).He conducted an official review of NSW Boxing Day Trading legislation in 2017.

-He is a Visiting Professor at the Macquarie Graduate School of Management, one of Australia’s leading business schools.
+He is a Visiting Professor at the Centre for Public Policy and Governance, University of Teechnology Sydney.
 He also founded and chairs the Reform Club, a non-partisan public policy forum sponsored by the ASX that meets quarterly to hear and question senior ministers and officials about their plans for improving public services.

 Between 2018 and 2022 Percy chaired and coordinated case studies into 100 federal and state government bills as to whether they undertook the basic steps of best practice policy making.
 The findings persuaded the NSW Legislative Council to adopt a standing order that all government bills be accompanied by a Statement of Public Interest that answers six questions in that respect.
 This breakthrough is the first in an Australian jurisdiction and since June 2022 occurs with every government bill tabled in the NSW upper house.

 Areas of ExpertiseMedia - Macroeconomic outlook